Article 49 of the French Constitution: Procedure

 Once the government commits to responsibility on a text, debate on it is definitively closed.
 A delay of twenty-four hours opens, for the introduction of a motion of censure.
 The only difference between such a motion of censure, said to be 'provoked', and a 'spontaneous' motion of censure under subparagraph 2 is that a provoked motion is not counted in the fixed limit to the number of motions that a deputy may sign in the course of a session, The other provisions of subparagraph 2, signature by a tenth of the members of the Assembly, delay before a vote, and adoption by an absolute majority of the Assembly members, all apply.

 Usually, a motion of censure is introduced in response to government use of 49.3.
 If adopted, the motion entails the rejection of the law text and the resignation of the government.
-This has never happened and 49.3 has proved very effective for the executive branch.
+This has happened only once and 49.3 has proved very effective for the executive branch.
 However, only the National Assembly must pass the motion, not all of parliament.
 The liaison between the two assemblies provided in Article 45 of the constitution takes place in the usual fashion.

 The executive frequently pledges its commitment multiple times to the same text, initially at first reading, then for the text produced by the commission that attempts to reconcile the versions adopted by the Senate and the Assembly, and lastly at the final reading, which would allow an override of any opposition in the Senate.
 The number of pledges of commitment may be higher on budget legislation, since the first part, concerning receipts and balancing the budget, must be adopted before any discussion of the detail in the line item allocations.
 This can lead, for a single reading of the law, to two commitments of responsibility.
 For example, Article 49.3 was used a total of five times when the 1990 budget was adopted.

 History of 49.3

-The section 49.3 procedure has been used 92 times since 1958 by prime ministers.
+The section 49.3 procedure has been used 115 times since 1958 by prime ministers.
 The "Months" columns are length of time the leader was in office.